 GeneCards Summary for FZD7 Gene

 FZD7 (Frizzled Class Receptor 7) is a Protein Coding gene.
 Diseases associated with FZD7 include exudative vitreoretinopathy and hepatocellular carcinoma.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
+Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and Wnt-protein binding.
 An important paralog of this gene is FZD10.

 UniProtKB/Swiss-Prot Summary for FZD7 Gene